vladigleba/vladigleba.github.io/source/_posts/2013-10-22-ways-to-define-a-grid-system.markdown

 > Content precedes design.
 Design in the absence of content is not design, it's decoration. &mdash;[Jeffrey Zeldman](https://twitter.com/zeldman/statuses/804159148)

 I never really understood the reasoning behind this quote until I read A List Apart's <cite>[More Meaningful Typography](http://alistapart.com/article/more-meaningful-typography)</cite> article.
 The article describes how to achieve visual harmony with the help of modular scales, which are based on numbers that are meaningful to your content.
-To summarize, you start with a ratio (like 1.618) and a number (say 10), and multiply and divide, like so:
+To summarize, you start with a ratio (like 1.618) and a number (say 10), then you multiply and divide, like so:

     10 * 1.618 = 16.180
     16.180 * 1.618 = 26.179